 Our high school programs are geared towards college and career preparation.
 We offer lab visits, summer camps, student internships, and more.
 Sign up for our student newsletter to be included in program announcements taking place over the next year.

-The Introductory College Level Experience in Microbiology (iCLEM) is a summer science intensive for economically disadvantaged high school sophomores and juniors.
-The program seeks to broaden students’ understanding of biotechnology, microbiology, and biofuels, as well as exposing students to career exploration and preparation for the college application process.
+The Introductory College Level Experience in Microbiology (iCLEM) is an five-week paid summer science intensive hosted by the Joint BioEnergy Institute.
+The program seeks to broaden students’ understanding of biotechnology and microbiology through a research project, as well as expose students to career exploration and preparation for college.

 Join us for themed career talks every other Thursday of the month to learn about the wide diversity of STEM professions.
 Each session, we will be joined by Berkeley Lab staff, Bay Area professionals, and other guest experts to talk about their careers and how they got there.

 This Fall, Berkeley Lab staff are volunteering to virtually share their experiences and work in STEM with classrooms.
 We invite students and teachers to meet researchers, ask questions, and get an inside look at STEM professions.